 It will require absolutely no equipment, and you can train at home or everywhere else you prefer.
 If you will, it even makes it perfect for a leg quarantine workout.

-Follow along with the explanations as well because building muscular and athletic legs with calisthenics isn’t about one or two leg workouts only.
+I also invite you to follow along with the article’s explanations because building muscular and athletic legs with calisthenics isn’t about one or two leg workouts only.